monoteba/maya/mtoo/animation/README.md

 ##### tolerance `=0.001`
 If the difference between two keys is less than the tolerance, they will be removed.

----
 ## Graph Editor: Frame Playback Range
-Simple command that does the same as _View > Frame > Frame Playback Range_ in the _Graph Editor_.
+Simple command that does the same as _View > Frame > Frame Playback Range_ in the _Graph Editor_, but can be assigned to a hotkey.

 ### Usage